-- 6.(I) The INCB allocates annual quotas on its website, based on the local consumption needs.
-HSA also provides information on Singapore's quotas to interested parties upon request.
+- 6. (i) The INCB allocates annual quotas, based on the local consumption needs and publishes such information on its website.
 The quota does not discriminate between countries of origin.
-There is no limit to the amount an importer can import as long as Singapore's quota for that controlled drug is not exceeded, and the purpose of the import is for legitimate uses (e.g. medical needs, scientific research or testing).
-Where there is a need to go beyond Singapore's current annual quotas due to legitimate reasons, HSA can submit a request to INCB for an increase in the quota allotted. - (II) The import licence is valid for the import consignment of a specific controlled drug for 6 months from the date of issuance.
-The importer will need to apply for a new import licence for another consignment or if the licence has expired. - (III) The quota applies to all narcotic drugs and psychotropic substances controlled under the UN Single Convention on Narcotic Drugs.
+There is no limit to the amount an importer can import as long as Singapore's quota for that controlled drug is not exceeded at the time of import, and the purpose of the import is for legitimate uses (e.g. medical needs, scientific research or testing).
+Where there is a need to go beyond Singapore's current annual quotas due to legitimate reasons, HSA can submit a request to INCB for an increase in the quota allotted. - (ii) The import licence is valid for the import consignment of a specific controlled drug for 6 months from the date of issuance.
+The importer will need to apply for a new import licence for another consignment or if the licence has expired. - (iii) The quota applies to all narcotic drugs and psychotropic substances controlled under the UN Drug Conventions.
 Unused quantities from unfulfilled importations are credited back to the quota for the current year.
 There is no carryover of unused quantity from the previous year.
 Prior to importation of the narcotic drugs and psychotropic substances into Singapore, the competent authority of the exporting country will request for Singapore's import licence to ascertain that Singapore has authorised the import before a corresponding export licence is issued.
-The import licence contains details of the substance to be imported, particulars of the importer and exporter, purpose of import, licence validity period and licensing conditions. - (IV) There are no limitations on the period of the year during which applications for licence may be made. - (V) Import licences for controlled drugs will be issued within 20 working days upon receipt of the completed application form and full set of supporting documents. - (VI) There are no limitations on the period of the year during which importation may be made.
-Import licences are granted for immediate importation and are valid for six months from the date of issuance. - (VII) Consideration of importer's licence for controlled drugs is effected by a single administrative body (i.e. HSA).
-The importer does not have to approach more than one administrative body. - (VIII) The licences are processed and issued on a first come, first serve basis.
-There is no maximum amount allocated per applicant as long as Singapore's quota for that controlled drug is not exceeded and the purpose of import is for legitimate use. - (IX) The UN Single Convention on Narcotic Drugs requires the authorisation from both the importing and exporting countries for the controlled narcotic drug or psychotropic substance. - (X) Not applicable.
+The import licence contains details of the substance to be imported, particulars of the importer and exporter, purpose of import, licence validity period and licensing conditions. - (iv) There are no limitations on the period of the year during which applications for licence may be made. - (v) Import licences for controlled drugs will be issued within 20 working days upon receipt of the completed application form and full set of supporting documents. - (vi) There are no limitations on the period of the year during which importation may be made.
+Import licences are granted for immediate importation and are valid for 6 months from the date of issuance. - (vii) Consideration of importer's licences for controlled drugs is effected by a single administrative body (i.e. HSA).
+The importer does not have to approach more than one administrative body.